 - How to do a push up: form tips and common mistakes

-- How to deadlift with dumbbells: a complete exercise guide
+- How to do a deadlift with dumbbells: a complete exercise guide

 Our totals are added to a computer system – members track their own progress and compare their results with everyone else who took part.